kkailasa/amazing-api/Readme.md

 $ mvnw spring-boot:run
 ```
 ### Docker setup
+To run this application locally,you'll need docker and docker-compose

 This project comes with the dockerfiles and docker-compose files for running the services on a docker environment ( DB and Web ).
 To run the docker images, docker engine and docker-compose are needed.

 ```bash